The Complete Guide to UFC 207: Rousey vs. Nunes

 The winner will be back on track toward the top of the rapidly evolving flyweight division.

 Smolka is big for the division at 5'9" and dangerous in every phase.
 On the feet, he showcases a high-volume striking attack that blends rangy punching combinations with a steady diet of front, side and round kicks.
 He's not an especially powerful striker, but his pace is punishing.

 This willingness to engage on the mat is both a strength and a weakness of Smolka's game.
-He's fantastic in transitions and excels at getting to the back, and he's proficient at sweeping from his back amid chains of triangles, armbars and omoplatas.
+He's fantastic in transitions and excels at getting to the back.
+He's proficient at sweeping from his back amid chains of triangles, armbars and omoplatas.
 From top position, he's a dangerous ground striker and passes well.
-He can be outscrambled, though, and he occasionally leaves his neck exposed.
+He can be out-scrambled, though, and he occasionally leaves his neck exposed.

 If he can get his transitions going, however, Borg is hard to shut down.
 He's quick and flows so naturally from one thing to the next that everything comes together as one seamless whole rather than a stitched-together collection of skills.
 If he can establish control on the ground, he's suffocating and dangerous with both strikes and submissions.

 Prediction: This is an interesting matchup.
 Smolka's rangy striking could stick Borg on the outside, and neither man is a great defensive wrestler, which should create a profusion of scrambles in which both fighters could potentially shine.
 In that scenario, Borg has the slightly better chance; he wins a decision.

 Dong Hyun Kim (21-3-1, 1 NC; 12-3, 1 NC UFC) vs. Tarec Saffiedine (16-5; 2-2 UFC)